- How does this differ from library school?

 - Do you offer technical support?

-Library Juice Academy offers short courses for library professional development using an online course management system.
+Our courses use an online course management system.
 We use Moodle, an easy-to-use open source platform with few technical requirements beyond an internet connection and standard browser interface.
 Courses are taught asynchronously (meaning that you don't have to be online at any particular time) and involve reading assignments, offline activities, and class participation.
 A four week course involves about fifteen hours of work.
 Our instructors are knowledgeable professionals actively engaged in the learning process and are there to support you.

 Who are your instructors? [top]